 Have you heard of the Porsche Junior Team?
 No?
 Here you can find out all about what drives players on their way to the top.
-DAZN exclusively accompanies the youngest athletes as they work towards new heights.
-The Porsche Tennis family also includes the Porsche Tennis Grand Prix, Team Germany, Talent Team Germany, the brand ambassadors, and Porsche Race to Shenzhen.
+DAZN exclusively accompanied the youngest athletes as they work towards new heights.
+The Porsche Tennis family also includes the Porsche Tennis Grand Prix, Team Germany, Talent Team, the brand ambassadors and the partnership with the Women's Tennis Association (WTA).
 Porsche not only organizes the Grand Prix, but also has a long-term commitment to women’s tennis in Germany.
 Come along and take a look behind the scenes.
 With our integrated social media stream, you’re not only well-informed, but right where the action is.

 Players like Angelique Kerber, Julia Görges, Laura Siegemund, and Andrea Petkovic have had a decisive impact on German women’s tennis in recent years.
 While Julia Görges is the first player of this “golden generation” to retire, Germany’s up-and-coming players are already waiting in the wings.